Anjigadu/designpatterns/head_first/pattern_definition.md

 > It provides an unified interface to set of interfaces in a subsystem.
 Facade defines a higher level interface that makes the subsystem easier to use.

+#### 10. Template Method Pattern

+> It provides skeleton for an algorithm in a method and deferring some steps in the sub classes.
+Template method allows sub classes to define/redefine the steps without altering the algorithm.